-Dr. Tanmaya Mishra11 Dr. Bindiya Gupta 12 Dr. Bhumika Achhnani 13
+Dr. Tanmaya Mishra11 Dr. Bindiya Gupta12 Dr. Bhumika Achhnani13

-Abstract:
+Abstract

 Byju's has played a crucial role in driving innovation and growth in the Indian edtech startup industry.
 Byju's, a unicorn and global leader, has changed traditional education techniques with its revolutionary approach to learning, earning great acclaim and popularity.
 Nevertheless, despite its impressive growth, Byju's faced a range of complex obstacles, specifically related to maintaining financial stability, ensuring ethical administration of its personnel, and making strategic decisions.
 The case explored Byju's trajectory, as it navigated the intricate equilibrium between aggressive expansion goals and judicious fiscal administration, while grappling with ethical quandaries related to workforce reductions and corporate responsibility.
-By looking back at the past, stakeholders need to be encouraged to reevaluate the fundamental forces at play in the startup ecosystem, highlighting the need for honesty, understanding, and societal obligation in promoting long-lasting progress in the education technology industry.
+By looking back at the past, stakeholders need to be encouraged to reevaluate the fundamental forces at play in the startup ecosystem, highlighting the need of honesty, understanding, and societal obligation in promoting long-lasting progress in the education technology industry.

-Introduction:
+Introduction

 Indian edtech companies took the lead in revolutionizing the educational landscape by using technology to increase accessibility and enhance learning opportunities.
 These firms have enjoyed remarkable development in recent years, particularly due to the increased demand for online learning solutions, especially during the COVID-19 epidemic11.
-Byju's, a prominent participant in this field, achieved the status of a unicorn and became a global leader by introducing a groundbreaking method of education.
-The combination of interactive films, customized information, and adaptive technologies had a broad appeal, especially among students who were getting ready for competitive tests.
-1,9
+However, over last two years, the significant drop in funding to edtech companies shows slowdown in this industry.
+In fact, many argue that the rise of edtech sector was pandemic induced and was never a sustainable model.

 In 2022, Physics Wallah quickly became extremely successful, providing a wide range of educational services.
 Although there was a significant increase in revenue to Rs 770 crore in 2022-2023, the company's profitability decreased, underscoring the difficulties in maintaining expansion2.
 Vedantu is a prominent startup that specializes in providing live online tutoring.
 Their main objective is to create an interactive learning environment that is customized to meet the specific needs of each student.
-Unacademy transformed coaching techniques by democratizing education through the use of online courses and
+Unacademy transformed